tylerhimes/tylerhimes.github.io/_posts/2023-05-08-cnn-fruit-classification.md

 <br>
 #### Transfer Learning Overview

-Transfer Learning is an extremely powerful way for us to utilise pre-built, and pre-trained networks, and apply these in a clever way to solve *our* specific Deep Learning based tasks.
-It consists of taking features learned on one problem, and leveraging them on a new, similar problem!
+Transfer Learning is an extremely powerful way for us to utilize pre-built and pre-trained networks.
+We can apply these in a clever way to solve *our* specific Deep Learning based tasks.
+It consists of taking features learned on one problem and leveraging them on a new, similar problem!

-For image based tasks this often means using all the the *pre-learned* features from a large network, so all of the convolutional filter values and feature maps, and instead of using it to predict what the network was originally designed for, piggybacking it, and training just the last part for some other task.
+For image based tasks, this often means using all the the *pre-learned* features from a large network (all of the convolutional filter values and feature maps) and instead of using it to predict what the network was originally designed for, piggybacking it and training just the last part for some other task.

-The hope is, that the features which have already been learned will be good enough to differentiate between our new classes, and we’ll save a whole lot of training time (and be able to utilise a network architecture that has potentially already been optimised).
+The hope is that the features which have already been learned will be good enough to differentiate between our new classes and we’ll save a whole lot of training time (and be able to utilize a network architecture that has potentially already been optimized).

-For our Fruit Classification task we will be utilising a famous network known as **VGG16**.
-This was designed back in 2014, but even by todays standards is a fairly heft network.
+For our Fruit Classification task, we will be utilizing a famous network known as **VGG16**.
+This was designed back in 2014, but even by today's standards is a fairly heft network.
 It was trained on the famous *ImageNet* dataset, with over a million images across one thousand different image classes.
-Everything from goldfish to cauliflowers to bottles of wine, to scuba divers!
+Everything from goldfish, to cauliflowers, to bottles of wine, to scuba divers!

 <br>
 ![alt text](/img/posts/vgg16-architecture.png "VGG16 Architecture")